-The Video Toaster® of the 21st century is now called TriCaster™.
-It's a all in one portable solution for editing, and streaming video on the internet and much more.
+The Video Toaster® of the 21st century is now called TriCaster®.
+It's a all in one portable solution for editing, live switching, streaming and creating YouTube videos on the internet and much more.
 However, 100,000 years ago the Video Toaster® began its journey on the well known Amiga® platform.
 The original Video Toaster® product was a combination of hardware and software for the editing and production of standard-definition NTSC video on Amiga personal computers.

-In 2004 the Amiga version of the Video Toaster® went 'Open Source', thanks to NewTek, DiscreetFX and a few others.
+In 2004 the Amiga version of the Video Toaster® went "Open Source", thanks to NewTek, DiscreetFX, Bill Evans, Aaron Ruchetta and a few others.
 That code is available on this site.
 The source code is under an open source license, which allows anyone to freely improve upon it.

 Open Video Toaster's Construction Worker Sandee™

 Realtime transitional effects including Dissolve, 2-D Wipes, Color Amimation Wipes, Covers, Slides, Oragnic Effects, Fire Efects, Digital Effects

 Color Correction of surfaces: A surface of an object may have a virtually infinite amount of textures, shaders etc layered on it.

 Open Video Toaster gives you the freedom to peer review and update the source code to your AmigaOS 4.x, MorphOS or AROS video editing solution.

 No Donations Required at this time.

 Open Video Toaster's future depends on you.
 We host the source code but if you want cool entry level video editing for AmigaOS 4.x/MorphOS 3.x/AROS/Linux the code will have to be updated.